 - Edmodo: 77 million records hacked

 How could this happen?

-Unfortunately, there exists any number of ways such breaches can occur.
+Unfortunately, there exists a number of ways such breaches can occur.
 Software companies are constantly discovering security holes and sending out updates, but not everyone bothers to install the updates, leaving the door wide open for an enterprising hacker to set up shop.
 Phishing emails can be the foot in the door that allows a bad actor to begin infiltrating an otherwise secure system.

-Sometimes the vulnerability is something as simple as the careless use of a public Wi-Fi, or falling victim, to a social engineering scenario in which a hacker manipulates sensitive information from a live person.
-Security breaches also can occur when hardware is improperly disposed of and a cybercriminal mines old hard drives for sensitive information.
+Sometimes the vulnerability is something as simple as the careless use of public Wi-Fi, or falling victim, to a social engineering scenario in which a hacker manipulates sensitive information from a live person.
+Security breaches also can occur when the hardware is improperly disposed of and a cybercriminal mines old hard drives for sensitive information.

 On a related note, ever lose a smartphone?
 Imagine how much valuable data can be pulled from just a single misplaced or stolen phone.

 Addressing cybersecurity issues begins with looking at threat prevention.
 Halt the threat before the damage is done.

 In the vast majority of cases, threat prevention can be achieved by taking simple, common-sense steps.
 First and foremost is employee training and communication.

 Some of the most common cyberthreats can be thwarted by employee cybersecurity training.
 Keeping employees aware of their own online habits and how to change them can improve your business’s security.
 Proper password creation, use of two-factor authentication, keeping up on updates, avoiding ransomware, and being wary of phishing scams can all do much to protect your network’s integrity.
 You should also have a data retention policy so you only keep and protect the data you need.

 Keeping a smartphone secure doesn’t involve jumping through a lot of hoops.
 It can be as simple as allowing system updates, using lock screens, being wary of public Wi-Fi, and good password habits.